FaiziCodeSpace/mongo-mastery-playground/README.md

 ---

 ### 🎯 Goal
-To become confident in real-world Mongoose workflows – from basic schemas to middleware and complex queries.
+To become confident in real-world Mongoose workflows – from basic schemas to middleware, transactions, and complex queries.

 ---